nubenetes/awesome-kubernetes/docs/introduction.md

 * [weave.works: What is a Kubernetes Cluster? 🌟](https://www.weave.works/blog/kubernetes-cluster)
 * [yellow.systems: How to Make a Scalable Web Application: Architecture, Technologies, Cost](https://yellow.systems/blog/how-to-build-a-scalable-web-application)
 * [==techrepublic.com: Enterprises get closer to the app store experience with Kubernetes and GitOps==](https://www.techrepublic.com/article/enterprises-get-closer-to-the-app-store-experience-with-kubernetes-and-gitops/)
+* [==Dzone: 22 Software Development Trends for 2022==](https://dzone.com/articles/22-software-development-trends-for-2022-1) AI, ML, IaC, SRE, DevSecOps, and many others will define how we make software in 2022.
+Discover what they mean and why they matter in this article.

 ## Twelve-Factor Apps in Kubernetes
 - [acloudguru.com: Twelve-Factor Apps in Kubernetes](https://acloudguru.com/blog/engineering/twelve-factor-apps-in-kubernetes)